| Title: | Tic-Tac-Toe Game |

 The strength of the AI can be adjusted by passing the level

-argument (0 (weekest) to 5 (strongest)) to the ttt_ai
+argument (0 (weekest) to 5 (strongest)) to the ttt_ai function.

 To input your move, type the position like "a1".
 Only two-length string consisting of an alphabet and a digit is accepted.
 Type "exit" to finish the game.

-You may set both player1
+You may set both player1 and player2 as AI players.

 In this case, the game transition is displayed on the console without